-When the curtain goes up on Sue Miller's new novel, we find ourselves at the first night of a soon-to-be hit play.
-The unfolding drama concerns a man coming to terms with the death of his wife in a terrorist attack on a Chicago train.
-To the audience's surprise, far from being devastated by the news, he appears glad that this chapter of his life has been so conveniently erased.
+When the curtain rises on Sue Miller's absorbing new novel, we find ourselves at the opening night of a soon-to-be successful play.
+The unfolding drama shows a man coming to terms with the news that his wife has been killed in a terrorist attack on a Chicago train.
+The surprise is that he appears detached from the tragedy, insufficiently moved – almost glad, in fact that this chapter of his life has been so conveniently erased.

 The Lake Shore Limited turns out to be the work of Billy Gertz, a young woman whose own boyfriend, Gus, died in the 9/11 attacks on the World Trade Center.
 In the audience are Gus's sister, Leslie, and Sam, a family friend.
 While Leslie is dismayed by what Billy seems to be saying about her feelings for her brother, Sam feels a jolt of recognition.

 Having cared for his first wife as she died of cancer, he recalls his own unspoken desire to have the business over with quickly.
 In another layer of interconnectedness, the star of the show, middle-aged Rafe, is looking after a partner in the early stages of Lou Gehrig's disease (while sleeping with Billy between rehearsals).

 Marriage, divorce, betrayal and death have long been cherished themes of Miller's hugely popular fiction, from her controversial debut The Good Mother through to her recent tales of Washington adultery in The Senator's Wife.
 But whereas in previous novels the tension is kept high, here the serious action has already happened offstage.
 In more experimental narrative mode – including extracts from Billy's play - Miller relates events in retrospect, knitting together the members of her cast in a needy web of allegiances, largely of a romantic nature.